 Most Business Process Management (BPM) systems help a business design, manage, and execute complex and potentially time-consuming processes and workflows to improve the overall performance of the business.
 It also acts as a valuable automation tool for enterprises to generate a competitive advantage through enhanced operational efficiency, improved customer service, process excellence, and continuous process improvement.
 These tools support in creating workflows within an organization, and monitoring them to see how they can be improved.
+To assist you in finding the best solution for your business, we’ve outlined 3 key features of BPM software that can transform your business.

 Gartner Inc. defines BPM as a discipline that uses various methods to discover, model, analyze, measure, improve, and optimize business processes.
 A business process coordinates the behavior of people, systems, information, and things to produce business outcomes in support of a business strategy.
 Processes can be structured and repeatable or unstructured and variable.
 Though not required, technologies are often used with BPM.